NanditaMahapatra/NanditaMahapatra/README.md

 # Hi there, I'm Nandita Mahapatra!

-I'm a **Frontend Developer** with a love for clean UI, performance-driven apps, and crafting delightful user experiences which tell a story.
+I'm a **Fullstack Developer** with a love for clean UI, performance-driven apps, and crafting delightful user experiences which tell a story.
-Currently, I’m on the journey to expand my horizons into exploring more through Next.js, exploring the depths of JavaScript, React, and backend technologies.
+Currently, I’m on the journey to expand my horizons into exploring more on Java backend, learning the Spring framework and creating projects.

 ---

 ## 🔭 What I'm Currently Up To

-- 🚀 Mastering React 18+ and performance optimization techniques
+- 🚀 Learning Spring, Spring Boot, REST, Docker and Microservices
 - 🔁 Practicing DSA regularly for SDE interviews
-- 🧠 Diving deeper into Redux, Debugging, and clean architecture
+- 🧠 Diving into System Design for clean architecture building
-- 🛠️ Exploring SSR with Next.js

 ---

 ## 🧰 Tech Stack & Tools